 \section{Abstract}

-The primitive equations of large-scale ocean dynamics form the fundamental model in geophysical flows.~It is well-known that the primitive equations can be formally derived by hydrostatic balance.~On the other hand,~the mathematically rigorous derivation of the primitive equations without coupling with the temperature is also known.~In this paper,~we generalize the above result from the mathematical point of view.~More precisely,~we prove that the scaled Boussinesq equations strongly converge to the primitive equations with full viscosity and full diffusion as the aspect ration parameter goes to zero,~and the rate of convergence is of the same order as the aspect ratio parameter.~The convergence result mathematically implies the high accuracy of hydrostatic balance.
+The primitive equations of large-scale oceanic dynamics form a fundamental model in geophysical flows.
+It is well-known that the primitive equations can be formally derived by the hydrostatic approximation.
+On the other hand, the mathematically rigorous derivation of the primitive equations without coupling with the temperature is also known.
+In this paper, we generalize the above result from the mathematical point of view.
+More precisely, we prove that the scaled Boussinesq equations with rotation converge to the full primitive equations in a strong sense, globally in time, with the convergence rate $O(\e)$, as the aspect ratio $\e$ goes to zero.